intel/opencl-intercept-layer/docs/FAQ.md

 ... success!
 ```

-It's OK if you see lines like:
+It's OK if you see lines like this:

 ```
 Couldn't get exported function pointer to: clSetProgramReleaseCallback Couldn't get exported function pointer to: clSetProgramSpecializationConstant
 ```

-This may happen if your OpenCL library or OpenCL ICD loader does not support the newest OpenCL APIs.
+This output may happen if your OpenCL library or OpenCL ICD loader does not support the newest OpenCL APIs.
 This will only cause a problem if the application you are trying to intercept requires the newer APIs.
 Of course, this will cause a problem without the Intercept Layer for OpenCL Applications installed, also!